SoliDualSPHysics: An extension of DualSPHysics for solid mechanics with hyperelasticity, plasticity, and fracture: Numerical Examples

 \subsubsection{Flyer Plate Impact}

-This benchmark examines large-deformation plasticity and deformable--deformable contact by impacting two identical plates at a relative speed of $\SI{400}{\m/\s}$.
+This problem examines large-deformation plasticity and deformable--deformable contact by two identical plates impacting at a relative speed of $\SI{400}{\m/\s}$.
 The configuration is shown in \autoref{fig:2dtaylorbargeo}.
 Each plate is assigned an initial velocity of $\pm\SI{200}{\m/\s}$ (applied at $t=0$), resulting in a symmetric head-on collision about the mid-plane.
 The plates are modeled as square blocks of dimensions $1~\mathrm{m} \times 1~\mathrm{m}$ in a plane-strain configuration.
 The material response is described using the finite-strain $J_2$ elastoplastic model with isotropic hardening.
 Both plates are assigned density $\rho_0=7870~\mathrm{kg/m^3}$, Young's modulus $E=200$~GPa, Poisson's ratio $\nu=0.29$, initial yield stress $\sigma_{y0}=400$~MPa, and hardening modulus $H=100$~MPa.
 The particle spacing is set to $\Delta x=0.01$~m.
 Contact between the bodies is handled using the DEM-based interaction model with restitution coefficient $0.95$ and contact scaling coefficient $\texttt{contcoeff}=5$.
-The complete XML setup is shown in \autoref{fig:2dtaylbarcasedef}.
+The definition of the geometry and boundary conditions is shown in \autoref{fig:2dtaylbarcasedef}, whereas the complete XML setup can be found in \autoref{app:2dtaylorbar}.

 \autoref{fig:2dtaylorbarstrain} shows the evolution of equivalent plastic strain following impact.
 At early times, plasticity initiates at the contact interface and near the impacted corners, consistent with the high compressive stresses and sharp strain gradients generated by the collision.
 As time advances, the plastic zone expands away from the interface and the bodies exhibit the expected lateral spreading (barreling/mushrooming) under intense compressive loading.